High School Transition

 — Faculty/Administrator at a Bay Area Independent School

-At The San Francisco School, we are confident that our graduates leave the gates of 300 Gaven as passionate learners who practice mutual respect, embrace diversity, and promote equity and justice for all.
-The transition to high school can seem overwhelming, particularly here in San Francisco, but with the partnership between the Upper School Head, Eighth Grade families, and the SFS Middle School team, our graduates enthusiastically enroll at high schools across San Francisco, the greater Bay Area, and beyond.
+At The San Francisco School, we are confident that our students graduate as passionate learners who practice mutual respect, embrace diversity, and promote equity and justice for all.
+The transition to high school can seem overwhelming, particularly here in San Francisco, but with the partnership between the Upper School Head, 8th Grade families, and the SFS Middle School team, our graduates enthusiastically enroll at high schools across San Francisco, the greater Bay Area, and beyond.
 SFS looks at this transition as a process - and if we do this process well, our graduates have a better understanding of themselves as learners and can identify learning environments where they will thrive.

-Our work together for the high school transition process begins in the spring of Seventh Grade.
-We hold a preliminary information night for parents/guardians only, with a panel of current Eighth Grade parents/guardians sharing about their recent experiences as a highlight of the evening.
-During the summer, the Upper School Head and Upper School Student Activities Coordinator hold individual meetings with the parents/guardians of each Eighth Grader to begin formally the discussion about the high school transition process.
+Our work together for the high school transition process begins in the spring of 7th Grade.
+We hold a preliminary information night for parenting adults only, with a panel of current 8th Grade parenting adults sharing about their recent experiences as a highlight of the evening.
+During the summer, Head of Middle School or the High School Guidance Counselor hold individual meetings with the parents/guardians of each rising 8th Grader to begin formally the discussion about the high school transition process.
 The process then officially begins in the opening weeks of school, with an overview meeting and a Q&A session with SFS alumni representing public, private, and parochial school experiences.